-Twelve, nine, seven and six months prior to your 65th birthday Via Benefits will send you a number of mailings outlining their services, the plan selection process and necessary action steps.
+Twelve, nine, seven and six months prior to your 65th birthday Via Benefits will mail various communications to you outlining their services, the plan selection process and necessary action steps.
 They will also reach out to you by phone.
-Five months prior to your 65th birthday OPERS will send you a letter describing the Medicare enrollment process and the requirements for receiving a monthly HRA deposit as a Medicare-eligible OPERS benefit recipient.
+Five months prior to your 65th birthday OPERS will mail you a letter describing the Medicare enrollment process and the requirements for receiving a monthly HRA deposit as a Medicare-eligible OPERS benefit recipient.
 Four months prior to your 65th birthday Via Benefits will call you and mail you an Enrollment Guide.
-90 days prior to your 65th birthday Social Security will send a notification that you are now eligible to enroll in Medicare.
-Seven to 10 days after enrollment call Via Benefits mails a Selection Confirmation Letter .
-This letter restates what was discussed on your call.
+90 days prior to your 65th birthday Social Security will mail a notification that you are now eligible to enroll in Medicare.
+Seven to 10 days after enrollment call Via Benefits will mail a Selection Confirmation Letter .
+This letter restates what was discussed on your enrollment call.
 It is not enrollment confirmation.
 You will receive a Plan Acceptance Letter from your insurance carrier when your application is processed.
-Two to three weeks prior to plan coverage effective date Via Benefits mails the Getting Reimbursed Guide if this is the first time a benefit recipient is receiving an OPERS HRA deposit.
+Two to three weeks prior to plan coverage effective date Via Benefits will mail the Getting Reimbursed Guide if this is the first time a benefit recipient is receiving an OPERS HRA deposit.